Published on October 7th, 2012 | by Michael Ricciardi0

 This fact may be the result of the study design and rules; in reality, such “games” (e.g., an investment pool that doubles each contributor’s share) do not exist (or are exceedingly rare).

 Although the authors state that “heuristics are developed in daily life where cooperation is typically advantageous”, our real world societies may offer more opportunities to act selfishly (such as in the stock market, where short-selling is common).
-Further, some social values (here in the U.S.) champion “individual competitiveness” and “winner take all” behaviors (what’s known as a “zero sum game” in Gamer Theory).
+Further, some social values (here in the U.S.) champion “individual competitiveness” and “winner take all” competitive behaviors (a type of which is known as a “zero sum game” in Gamer Theory).

 However, these later behaviors may be recently evolved, “over-layers” on our basic human (biological) tendencies to act cooperatively.
 In the classic “Prisoner’s Dilemma” game, most participants’ first instinct is to cooperate (i.e., trust that others will act cooperatively too), while “defection” from the cooperative norm tends to spread through the group only when one, or a few, decide at some point to act non-cooperatively.